Mago281/leaflet-challenge/README.md

       ![image](https://github.com/Mago281/leaflet-challenge/assets/131424690/44b49f50-986f-4dc5-a819-6966c4b0effc)

-2. Imported and visualised the data by doing the following:
+2. The next step was to import and visualise the data.

-    - Using Leaflet, I created a map that plots all the earthquakes from my dataset based on their longitude and latitude.
+    - Using Leaflet, I created a map that plotted all the earthquakes from my dataset based on their longitude and latitude.

-        * Your data markers should reflect the magnitude of the earthquake by their size and the depth of the earthquake by colour.
+        + The data markers, reflect the magnitude of the earthquake by their size and the depth of the earthquake by colour.

-          Earthquakes with higher magnitudes should appear larger, and earthquakes with greater depth should appear darker in colour.
+          Earthquakes with higher magnitudes will appear larger, and earthquakes with greater depth will appear darker in colour.

-_**Hint:** The depth of the earth can be found as the third coordinate for each earthquake.
+_**Hint: The depth of the earth can be found as the third coordinate for each earthquake.**_

-_
-Include popups that provide additional information about the earthquake when its associated marker is clicked.
+    - Pop-ups that provide additional information about the earthquake, were displayed when its associated marker is clicked.

-Create a legend that will provide context for your map data.
+    - A legend was included at the bottom right hand corner, to provide context for the map data.

-Your visualisation should look something like the preceding map.
+    - My visualisation looks like the preceding map.